 RES’EAU-WaterNET is a five-year, $7 million program, 30% funded from partnership with 24 public and private organizations matched by 70% funding from the Natural Sciences and Engineering Research Council (NSERC).
-In addition, the program leverages over $5 million in human and technological capital from our partner organizations to support the implementation of our internationally recognized Community Circle approach.
+In addition, the program leverages over $5 million in human and technological capital from our partner organizations to support the implementation of our internationally recognized and award winning Community Circle approach.

 Our focus is on achieving breakthroughs in engineering, chemistry, genomics and the social sciences that can be applied to water health monitoring and treatment technology development, as well as novel approaches to treating water for microbial and chemical contamination, algal toxins and taste and odour compounds.

 Scroll down to learn more about our Community Circle approach.

 In many indigenous cultures, the circle is a powerful symbol of inclusivity, connectivity and cohesion.
 These concepts are what drives RES'EAU-WaterNET's approach to co-creation and problem solving using traditional, cultural, scientific and pragmatic approaches.

 This model takes our research program out of the lab and into the real world, incorporating communities, operators, and all stakeholders’ expertise and insight at the earliest stages of the problem-solving process.
 We work closely with communities to understand the limitations and constraints they face.
 Then, we identify research priorities and design and execute research to produce knowledge and integrated game-changing solutions.
 These approaches are then validated by industry so that they can be readily diffused and adopted.